Metric space: Generalizations of metric spaces

 There are also numerous ways of relaxing the axioms for a metric, giving rise to various notions of generalized metric spaces.
 These generalizations can also be combined.
 The terminology used to describe them is not completely standardized.
 Most notably, in functional analysis pseudometrics often come from seminorms on vector spaces, and so it is natural to call them "semimetrics".
 This conflicts with the use of the term in topology.

 Extended metrics

 Some authors define metrics so as to allow the distance function d to attain the value ∞, i.e. distances are non-negative numbers on the extended real number line.
 Such a function is also called an extended metric or "∞-metric".
-Every extended metric can be replaced by a finite metric which is topologically equivalent.
+Every extended metric can be replaced by a real-valued metric that is topologically equivalent.
 This can be done using a subadditive monotonically increasing bounded function which is zero at zero, e.g. $d'(x, y) = d(x, y) / (1 + d(x, y))$ or $d(x, y) = \min(1, d(x, y))$.